Carl Cort: Newcastle United

 Newcastle boss Bobby Robson paid £7 million to sign Cort on a five-year contract in the summer of 2000, seeing off competition from Tottenham Hotspur and Leicester City.
 After making his debut against Manchester United at Old Trafford, he scored on his Newcastle home debut, against Derby County, but struggled with hamstring problems and underwent surgery after only a few appearances for his new club.
 He did eventually return to the first team in March 2001, and went on to score five goals in ten appearances before the season ended.

 In the 2001–02 season, injury ruined his season again.
 Cort was ruled out until March due to injuries to his ankle and knee.
 He travelled to the United States for specialist treatment and was treated by the same surgeon who treated future teammate Joleon Lescott.
 The injuries appeared to take their toll, and Cort struggled to make an impact in the Premier League.
 His only league appearance in the 2002–03 season was a four-minute cameo as a substitute at West Ham.

 Wolverhampton Wanderers

-Having recovered from injury, he moved to Wolverhampton Wanderers for £2 million during January 2004.
+Having recovered from injury, he moved to Wolverhampton Wanderers for £2 million during January 2004, signing a three-and-a-half-year contract.
+Wolves manager Dave Jones had previously attempted to bring Cort to Molineux during their promotion campaign of 2002–03.
 He scored five goals for his new club that season but could not prevent relegation from the top flight.
 In the 2004–05 season, his form improved and he scored 16 goals in 40 appearances.
 Wolves had an indifferent season in 2005–06.
-Cort began the season well, scoring nine goals in the first 11 matches.
+Cort began the season well, scoring nine goals in the first 11 matches, including a hat-trick against Queens Park Rangers.
 Injury interrupted his season again, and by the end of May, Cort had added only two more to his tally, totalling 11 goals in 24 appearances.
 After the following campaign was again plagued by injury, he was released by Wolves in May 2007.